Medical Malpractice Claims in Colorado

 When a patient undergoes surgery, there are dozens of things that can go wrong — it is up to the surgeon to make sure that nothing does.
 Unfortunately, anesthesia errors, infections, leaving surgical equipment within a patient, operating on the wrong patient or wrong body part, and numerous other errors are more common than one may think. - Misdiagnosis:

-While a doctor may not have a duty to properly diagnose every condition 100 percent of the time, they do have a responsibility to make sure that the proper steps towards achieving a proper diagnosis are followed.
+While a doctor may not have a duty to properly diagnose every condition 100 percent of the time, they do have a responsibility to make sure that the proper steps toward achieving a proper diagnosis are followed.
 If a misdiagnosis is a result of a failure to refer a patient to a specialist, misinterpretation of test results, failure to order certain tests, or other acts of malpractice, a patient may have a claim. - Medication Mistakes:

 Medication mistakes affect patients of all ages who suffer from a variety of conditions.
 Examples of errors that can be costly or even deadly to a patient include giving the patient the wrong medication, giving the wrong dose, giving medication at the wrong time, giving medication to the wrong patient, prescribing a medication that is dangerous when combined with other medications the patient takes, and administration errors.